 Prerequisite requirements are listed in the Course Descriptions section of this Catalogue.
 A final grade of 50% or greater must be attained in the prerequisite course in order to register in the subsequent course.

 Select courses listed in the Course and Program Catalogue have a prerequisite listed in the course description accompanied by the work “taken” in brackets.
 For these courses, achieving a final grade of 40% or greater will permit registration in the subsequent course; however, a final grade of 50% will be required in order for an official pass in the course to be achieved.

-To request a prerequisite override, undergraduate students are required to meet with their Undergraduate Chair and provide evidence which indicates they have obtained the foundational knowledge contained in the prerequisite course.
+To request a prerequisite override, undergraduate students are required submit an online class override request and list both their Undergraduate Chair and the Associate Dean Academic as approvers.
+Students must also provide evidence which indicates they have obtained the foundational knowledge contained in the prerequisite course.
 If the Undergraduate Chair is convinced that the student has such knowledge, they may recommend to the Associate Dean Academic that a prerequisite override be granted.
 In turn, the Associate Dean Academic will either approve or deny the prerequisite or corequisite override request.

 The College of Engineering does not approve or permit timetable conflicts under any circumstance.
 This restriction is strictly enforced to ensure that all eight undergraduate programs comply with national accreditation standards related to instructor-student contact hours.

 Registered students who experience complications with their academic schedules are encouraged to consult an Academic Advisor in the Engineering Student Centre.

 To be awarded academic credit, undergraduate students are required to complete all requirements, including attending laboratory sections, for courses in their program of study.
 Laboratory exemptions are only granted under certain circumstances.